bmitchinson/v2.mitchinson.dev/source/Video-Tag-Demo/index.md

 standards over other video formats.
 [Mozilla Docs](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Video_and_audio_content)

 All code examples have a '-' placed before the opening %.
-This should be removed when using code, and is only included to avoid placing videos within this post.
+This should be removed when using the code, as it's only included to avoid placing videos within this post itself.

 ## Just a video with a caption